openstack/kolla/README.rst

     To provide production-ready containers and deployment tools for operating OpenStack clouds.

-Kolla provides `Docker <http://docker.com/>`__ containers and `Ansible <http://ansible.com/>`__ playbooks to meet Kolla's mission.
+Kolla provides `Docker <http://docker.com/>`__ containers, `Ansible <http://ansible.com/>`__ playbooks to deploy OpenStack on baremetal or virtual machine, and Kubernetes templates to deploy OpenStack on Kubernetes to meet Kolla's mission.

-Kolla is highly opinionated out of the box, but allows for complete customization.
-This permits operators with little experience to deploy OpenStack quickly and as experience grows modify the OpenStack configuration to suit the operator's exact requirements.
+Kolla has out of the box defaults for a working basic deployment, and also implements complete customization.
+This model permits operators with minimal experience to deploy OpenStack quickly and as the operator's experience grows modify the OpenStack configuration to suit the operator's exact requirements.

 Getting Started
 ===============